php-dev-br/laravel-doc-pt-br/scout.md

     $orders = Order::search('Star Trek')->where('user_id', 1)->get();

-In addition, the `whereIn` method may be used to verify that a given column's value is contained within the given array:
+You may use the `whereIn` method to constrain results against a given set of
+values:

     $orders = Order::search('Star Trek')->whereIn(
-        'status', ['open', 'paid']
+        'status', ['paid', 'open']
     )->get();

-The `whereNotIn` method verifies that the given column's value is not contained in the given array:

-    $orders = Order::search('Star Trek')->whereNotIn(
-        'status', ['closed']
-    )->get();

 Since a search index is not a relational database, more advanced "where" clauses are not currently supported.

-> [!WARNING]
+> **Warning**
-> If your application is using Meilisearch, you must configure your
+> If your application is using MeiliSearch, you must configure your
 > application's [filterable attributes](#configuring-filterable-data-for-meilisearch)
 > before utilizing Scout's "where" clauses.